[ 58 PA. CODE CH. 133 ]

 Section 322(c)(8) of the code (relating to powers and duties of commission) specifically empowers the Commission to ''[a]dd to or change the classification of any wild bird or wild animal.''
 Section 2167(a) of the code (relating to endangered or threatened species) states that ''[t]he commission may, by regulation, add or remove any wild bird or wild animal native to this Commonwealth to or from the Pennsylvania native list of endangered or threatened species.''
 The amendments to § 133.21 are proposed under this authority.

 2. Regulatory Requirements

-The proposed rulemaking will amend § 133.21 to remove the bald eagle from the endangered and threatened species list entirely.
+The proposed rulemaking will amend § 133.21 to remove the osprey from the Commonwealth's list of threatened and endangered birds.

 3. Persons Affected

-Persons having an interest in the protected status of bald eagles within this Commonwealth may be affected by the proposed rulemaking.
+Persons concerned with the protected status of the osprey within this Commonwealth will be affected by the proposed rulemaking.